dotnet/docs/docs/csharp/whats-new/csharp-version-history.md

 ## C# version 6.0

-With versions 3.0 and 5.0, C# had added some impressive features in an object oriented language.
+With versions 3.0 and 5.0, C# had added some impressive features in an object-oriented language.
 With version 6.0, it would go away from doing a dominant killer feature and instead release many features that delighted users of the language.
 Here are some of them:

 - [Static imports](../language-reference/keywords/using-static.md)
 - [Exception filters](https://www.thomaslevesque.com/2015/06/21/exception-filters-in-c-6/)